limei2011/ndt-data-generation-optimization/draft-li-nmrg-dtn-data-generation-optimization.md

 # Requirements

 The modeling performance is vital in NDT, which is involved in typical network management scenarios such as planning, construction, operation, optimization, and operation.
-Recently, some studies have applied AI models to NDT modeling, such as RouteNet {{RouteNet}} and MimicNet {{MimicNet}}.
+Recently, some studies have applied AI models to NDT modeling, such as RouteNet {{RouteNet}}, MimicNet {{MimicNet}} and m3 {{m3}}.
 AI is a data-driven technology whose performance heavily depends on data quality.

+Data-centric AI {{Data-Centric-AI}} shifts the focus from model architecture to improving data through various techniques such as data augmentation, self-supervision, data cleaning, data selection, and data privacy.
+For example, data augmentation can create additional augmented samples.
+Self-supervised models can be developed without the need for manual labels or features.
+Data selection methods can help identify the most valuable samples.

-In many cases, network data sources are diverse and of varying quality, making it difficult to directly serve as training data for NDT performance models:
+In many cases, network data sources are diverse and of varying quality, making it difficult to directly serve as training data for NDT AI models:

 - Practical data from production networks: Data from production networks usually have high value, but the quantity, type, and accuracy are limited.
 Moreover, it is not practical in production networks to collect data under various configurations;
 - Network simulators: Network simulators (e.g., NS-3 and OMNeT++) can be used to generate simulated network data, which can solve the problems of quantity, diversity, and accuracy to a certain extent.
 However, simulation is usually time-consuming.
 In addition, there are usually differences between simulated data and practical data from production networks, which hinders the application of trained models to production networks;
 - Generative AI models: With the development of AI-Generated Content (AIGC) technology, generative AI models (e.g., GPT and LLaMA) can be used to generate simulated network data, which can solve the problems of quantity and diversity to a certain extent.
 However, the accuracy of the data generated by generative AI models is limited and often has gaps with practical data from production networks.

 Therefore, data generation and optimization methods for NDT modeling are needed, which can generate simulated network data to solve the problem of practical data shortage and select high-quality data from multi-source data.
 High-quality data meets the requirements of high accuracy, diversity, and fitting the actual situation of practical data.
 Training with high-quality data can improve the accuracy and generalization of NDT performance models.